from pp. 218-219

 écureuil squirrel (cognate).
 Change é- to s- to see the cognation.

-valable valid (cognate), good or acceptable by authority, valide.
-Not to be confused with English valuable (which would be de valeur or précieux in French).
+valable valid (cognate), good or acceptable by authority under certain conditions.
+French valide is a much less frequent word and almost always can be replaced by valable.
+(Valide has another meaning, “able-bodied”, as opposed to invalide.)
+Not to be confused with English valuable, which would be de valeur or précieux in French.

 croître to grow.
 Cognate with crescent, with Italian crescendo (“to increase”), which has entered English as a musical term (“play gradually more loudly”).
-Stressed e in Latin often changes to oi in French.
+From Latin crescere, where the first e, long and stressed, changed to oi in French as usual.
 The moon in the waxing crescent phase is growing in its bright shining side.
-Not to be confused with croire (“to believe”); note i vs. î, even though several of their conjugated forms are pronounced the same.
-As a mnemonic, think of the upward-pointing circumflex in croître as the direction of growth.
+Not to be confused with croire (“to believe”); although a number of their conjugated forms are pronounced the same, those of croître tend to contain letters î and û instead of i and u when spelled out.
+As a mnemonic, think of the upward-pointing circumflex in croître and its conjugated forms as the direction of growth.